Suraj08832/coolabstudy/README.md

-# CollabStudy - Collaborative Study Platform
+# CollabStudy Frontend

-A real-time collaborative study platform with whiteboard and synchronized music features.
+A modern React-based frontend for the CollabStudy application.

 ## Features